lucasbecker451/Tindog/README.md

-Tindog is a simple website made to learn HTML, CSS, and Bootstrap.
+Tindog is a mock website made to learn HTML, CSS, and Bootstrap.